Bonifacio Bembo

-Bonifacio Bembo, also called Bonfazio Bembo, or simply just Bembo, was a north Italian Renaissance artist born in Brescia in 1420.
+Bonifacio Bembo, also called Bonfazio Bembo, or simply just Bembo, was a northern Italian Renaissance artist born in Brescia in 1420.
 He was the son of Giovanni Bembo, an active painter during his time.
 As a painter, Bonifacio mainly worked in Cremona.
 He was patronized by the Sforza family and was commissioned to paint portraits of Francesco Sforza and his wife Bianca Maria Visconti.
 Scholars have credited him as the artist who produced a tarot card deck for the Visconti-Sforza families, now held in the Cary Collection of Playing Cards at Yale University.
 In the past century, art historians have begun to question the authenticity of his works, believing his only two secure works to be the portraits of Francesco and Bianca Maria Sforza.
 He is believed to have died sometime before 1482.

 Biography

-Bonifacio Bembo was born in Brescia, Italy in 1420 to an Italian family of painters.
+Bonifacio Bembo was born in Brescia, Italy, in 1420 to an Italian family of painters.
 He was the son of Giovanni Bembo, a painter active in Cremona from 1425 to 1449.
 His brothers Benedetto and Andrea were also painters active in the areas of Cremona and Parma.
-Bonifacio also had a nephew named Giovanni Francesco Bembo who became a painter.
+Bonifacio also had a nephew named Giovanni Francesco Bembo, who became a painter.
 In all, there are thought to be nine artists with the last name Bembo who were active in Cremona from 1425 until the early 1600s.
-Based on letters written by Bembo, he claimed to be a supporter of the Francesco Sforza in 1447 following the death of Filippo Maria Visconti, the Duke of Milan.
-Sforza eventually became Duke of Milan in 1450 and because of the support Bembo had shown him a few years prior, commissioned him to many works.
-On April 23, 1474, Galeazzo Sforza, the Duke of Milan, granted Bembo and his descendants Milanese citizenship.
+Based on letters written by Bembo, he claimed to be a supporter of Francesco Sforza in 1447 following the death of Filippo Maria Visconti, the Duke of Milan.
+Sforza eventually became Duke of Milan in 1450, and because of the support Bembo had shown him a few years prior, he commissioned him to many works.
+On 23 April 1474, Galeazzo Sforza, the Duke of Milan, granted Bembo and his descendants Milanese citizenship.
 The patronage of the Sforza family continued until 1477 when Bembo seems to disappear from the historical record.